Sunday, June 4, 2023

 • What are some simple things that added joy to your day or week?

-• Pick three words to describe 2022
+• Pick three words to describe this year

 • In Te Ao Māori, they often use the hauora concept to describe overall wellbeing: looking at the four walls of the whare (your wellbeing), which are whānau health, spiritual health, physical health and emotional health.
 What tools have you learned that help you in these four aspects of your life?